What is Corporate Restructuring?

 Pre-petition equity interests are typically wiped out in Chapter 11.
 However, equity holders can occasionally receive a “tip” for their cooperation to expedite the process.

 Additionally, there are anomalies like the 2020/2021 bankruptcy of Hertz, in which equity owners fared famously well – serving as a rare exception to the typical recoveries of equity holders.

 Pre-Petition vs. Post-Petition Claims

 Chapter 11 typically starts when the debtor voluntarily files for bankruptcy.
 Technically, Chapter 11 can also be filed as an involuntary petition by creditors, but this is a rare occurrence as the debtor will preempt such a filing to avoid missing out on the benefits of being the one to file (e.g., selecting the jurisdiction).

 The filing date creates an important red line between all claims created before and after the filing date.
-Specifically, “post-petition” claims (i.e., after filing date) generally receive priority treatment over “pre-petition” claims (i.e., before filing date) – excluding Court-approved exceptions.
+Specifically, “post-petition” claims (i.e. after the filing date) generally receive priority treatment over “pre-petition” claims (i.e. before the filing date) – excluding Court-approved exceptions.

 For the most part, nearly all actions are overseen by the U.S. Trustee and require the authorization of the Court from this point onward – but in complex reorganizations, the benefits can outweigh the drawbacks of this tedious process (which are often menial in comparison).

 Plan of Reorganization (POR)